360-Buinsess-Magician/hi/README.md

 ## 🌟 Join Our Network

-We're building an integrated ecosystem for Deaf professional development.
+We're building an integrated ecosystem for Deaf Communities across the global.
 Connect with us to:
+-
-- Become a workforce solution partner
+- Become our ecosystem partner
-- Integrate as a vocational rehabilitation provider
+- Integrate as a vocational rehabilitation vendor provider
-- Join our employer network
+- Join our employer and business network
 - Participate in our beta testing program

 ---